fobnail/docs/dev-notes/running-os-in-dlme.md

 ## Background

-In order to prepare a system that will be capable to running in DLME we want to use [Trenchboot](https://trenchboot.org/) project.
-It is a framework that allows to build security engines to perform launch integrity actions for their systems.
+To prepare a system that will be capable to run in DLME we want to use [Trenchboot](https://trenchboot.org/) project.
+It is a framework that allows building security engines to perform launch integrity actions for their systems.
 The framework builds upon Boot Integrity Technologies (BITs) that establish one or more Roots of Trust (RoT) from which a degree of confidence that integrity actions were not subverted.